bothrs/util/README.md

 `serialize({ example: 'ok' })` => Build a querystring

 ## mjs
+The mjs files contain code that could benefit from some triage;either refactored into `ts` files or removed.
+They can be found under `@bothrs/util/mjs`
 #### airtable-translation.mjs

 Download translations table from Airtable and write to file that can be imported.